Accordion (company): History

 In August 2022, Accordion acquired ABACI, an Enterprise Resourcing Planning (ERP) and Enterprise Performance Management (EPM) consultancy.
 The following month, FFL Partners sold their stake in Accordion to Charlesbank and Motive Partners.
 In November 2022, Accordion Managing Director and Co-Head of their Western Region Rishi Jain was added to a team of advisors to help guide FTX through Chapter 11.

 In May 2023, Accordion acquired Merilytics, a Hyderabad, India–based provider of analytics, data management, and business intelligence services.

 In February 2024, Accordion acquired OperationsRx, a Charlotte, North Carolina–based operations and supply chain transformation advisory firm.
 In addition, in July 2024, Accordion added ToneyKorf Partners, LLC., a turnaround and restructuring firm specializing in management and advisory services to the healthcare industry.

 In March 2025, Accordion acquired the Salesforce division of professional services firm Kavaliro.

 Additionally in March 2025, the company launched their European operations with the opening of a London office.
 The expansion marked Accordion’s entry into the European market as a PE focused consulting partner specialized in CFO services.
+In April of 2025, Accordion acquired A5, a global Salesforce summit partner, to expand its Salesforce capabilities.